Last updated on July 30th, 2021; Published on May 1st, 2017

 - Hotel: we loved everything about this place.

 - The pool – where I learned to swim 🙂

 Almond Tree Guest House, Cape Coast

 This was our home for the one night we spent in Cape Coast.
 We loved the Jamaican vibe the place has.
 (I believe the owner is Jamaican).
-The rooms were named after popular figures and there were just so much art littered everywhere, I loved it.
+The rooms were named after popular figures and there was art everywhere, I loved it.
 I thought the in house restaurant was quite expensive but other than that, we enjoyed our stay.

 What we loved

 - Clean rooms and sheets;